erochest/slab-blog-posts/ctags/index.md

 # What is `ctags`?

 [`CTags`][ctags] is program that finds the lines of code where things are defined.
-It knows about [41 languages][langs].
+It knows [41 languages][langs].
 (And if your favorite language isn't on the list, you can probably find another program that generates compatible tags files for it.)
 You run it occasionally, and it indexes your code and stores it in a file named `tags`.
 Your editor reads this file and helps you jump through your code.

 # Installing `ctags`

 The first step in using `ctags` is to install it.
-Duh.

 ## Windows